fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

     source_data = load(datafile);
     w = source_data.w1 ;

-  The next line gets the y and e from the w object.
-These are the true y and e values from the experiment.
+  The next line gets the y and e from the `w` object.
+These are the true `y` and `e` values from the experiment.

   .. code-block:: rst

     [spinw_y, spinw_e] = sigvar_get(w);

-  The next block of run :code:`simulate()` once for the sole purpose of getting the msk array
+  The next block of code runs :code:`simulate()` once for the sole purpose of getting the msk array

   .. code-block:: rst